 Individuals may not serve on more than one Advisory Body at the same time, unless otherwise permitted by the City Council.
-(This does not apply to City Council subcommittees which also include members of the public, e.g., the Pageant Steering Committee and Measure AA Advisory Committee)
+(This does not apply to City Council subcommittees, which also include members of the public, e.g., the Pageant Steering Committee and Measure AA Advisory Committee)

-It should be noted that appointment to a City commission is recognition of expertise and interest in a specific area as well as an honor bestowed upon a resident.
-Members of an advisory body serve at the pleasure of the City Council and may be removed from their appointment at the Council's sole discretion or by violating the Commissioner responsibilities or engaging in prohibited conduct.
+It should be noted that an appointment to a City commission is a recognition of expertise and interest in a specific area as well as an honor bestowed upon a resident.
+Members of an advisory body serve at the pleasure of the City Council and may be removed from their appointment at the Council's sole discretion or by violating the c-commissioner responsibilities, violating code of conduct, or engaging in prohibited conduct.
 Each vacancy on a commission is to be filled through appointment or reappointment by the Councilmember to whom the vacancy is credited.

-Residency Requirements: Individuals appointed to City commissions must be residents of the City of Commerce at the time of appointment, and must maintain residence within the City at all times during their service on the commission.
-In some cases residency requirements do not apply to commission members representing a specific organization, agency, group, profession or other permissible category.
+Residency requirements: Individuals appointed to City commissions must be residents of the City of Commerce at the time of appointment, and must maintain their residencye within the City at all times during their service on the commission.
+In some cases, residency requirements do not apply to commission members representing a specific organization, agency, group, profession or another permissible category.